-It’s an open event for the community to come down and help us release around 5,000 juvenile snapper into the Sound highlighting the importance of this fantastic species and celebrating the great fishing experiences it provides.
+It’s an open event for the community to come down and help us release around 5,000 juvenile snapper into Cockburn Sound, highlighting the importance of this fantastic species and celebrating the great fishing experiences it provides.

 The fish were hatched and reared at the Department of Primary Industry and Regional Development’s (DPIRD) Fremantle aquaculture facility, from eggs collected in the Sound from pinkie spawning schools earlier in the summer.